 What Type of Supply Stops Exist?

 There are many different styles and connection types available to accommodate difference applications.
-Below, I will highlight the main types of Chrome Plated Supply Stops you would come across.
+Below will highlight the main types of Chrome Plated Supply Stops you could come across.

 Angled Design Supply Stop